aelbarbary/aelbarbary.github.io/_posts/2017-9-26-pros-cons-software-engineer.md

 ### Cons ... but

 * Working on a boring Project
-> Always Love what you do. it will make you happy
+>> Always Love what you do. it will make you happy
-* Using a boring or legacy technology
+* Using an old technology or working on a legacy product
-> If you know you can do better then do better.
+>> If you know you can do better then do better.
-* You will be required to learn a new technology/product in short time
+* You will be required to learn a new technology/product in short amount of time
-> Keep learning, it makes you young
+>> Keep learning, it makes you young
-* You work for wrong leader
+* You might be working for the wrong leader
-> If you cannot find a leader, be a leader
+>> If you cannot find a leader, be a leader
 * You will be required to put long working hours
-> Nothing worth having comes easy
+>> Nothing worth having comes easy